SamScherer1/SwiftDJITutorials/source/ios-tutorials/GEODemo.md

     }
 ~~~

-//TODO: resume here!

 In the code above, we implement the following feature:

-1. In the `enableUnlocking:` method, show the `pickerContainerView` and reload the components of the `pickerView` when the button is pressed.
+1. In the `enableUnlocking(_ sender:)` method, show the `pickerContainerView` and reload the components of the `pickerView` when the button is pressed.

-2. In the `conformButtonAction` method, invoke the `setUnlockingEnabled:withCompletion:` method of `DJIFlyZoneInformation` to enable the unlocked fly zone.
+2. In the `setSelectedUnlockEnabled(_ sender:)` method, invoke the `setUnlockingEnabled:withCompletion:` method of `DJIFlyZoneInformation` to enable the unlocked fly zone.

-3. In the `cancelButtonAction:` method, hide the `pickerContainerView` when the cancel button is pressed.
+3. In the `cancelButtonAction(_ sender:)` method, hide the `pickerContainerView` when the cancel button is pressed.

 4. Implement the delegate methods of `UIPickerViewDataSource` and `UIPickerViewDelegate` define the data source and select row behaviour of the `pickerView`.